Denise-R/randomly_generated_mosaic_scarf_pattern/README.md

 ### __Section 1:__
 In order to create a randomly generated written pattern, the modules '<span style="color:red">random</span>' and '<span style="color:red">re</span>' need to be imported.
 Additionally, the operation '<span style="color:red">groupby</span>' in the module '<span style="color:red">itertools</span>' is also required.

 This section of code also includes creating the lists <span style="color:blue">final_even</span> and <span style="color:blue">final_odd</span>.
-These lists will later be used to save the finished rows created in <span style="color:orange">section 5</span>, and are needed for the code in <span style="color:orange">sections 2-5</span> to run without resulting in an error.
+These lists will later be used to save the finished rows created in <span style="color:orange">Section 5</span>, and are needed for the code in <span style="color:orange">Sections 2-5</span> to run without resulting in an error.

 ```
 import random